-Unless otherwise specified in the relevant pricing supplement, no index sponsor is an affiliate of ours or will be involved in any offerings of the notes in any way.
-Consequently, we have no control of the actions of any index sponsor, including any actions of the type that might impact the value of the notes.
-No index sponsor has any obligation of any sort with respect to the notes.
-Thus, no index sponsor has any obligation to take your interests into consideration for any reason, including in taking any actions that might affect the value of the notes.
-None of our proceeds from any issuance of the notes will be delivered to any index sponsor.
+Unless otherwise specified in the relevant pricing supplement, no Index Sponsor is an affiliate of ours or will be involved in any offerings of the notes in any way.
+Consequently, we have no control of the actions of any Index Sponsor, including any actions of the type that would require the calculation agent to adjust the payment to you at maturity.
+No Index Sponsor has any obligation of any sort with respect to the notes.
+Thus, no Index Sponsor has any obligation to take your interests into consideration for any reason, including in taking any actions that might affect the value of the notes.
+None of our proceeds from any issuance of the notes will be delivered to any Index Sponsor, except to the extent that we are required to pay an Index Sponsor licensing fees with respect to an index included in the Reference Asset.